SolaceDev/solace-dev-codelabs/markdown/solace-workshop-scs/solace-workshop-scs.md

 - Now open the _ScsProcessorFeatures.java_ class.
 - Note that our _@EnableBinding_ Annotation is specifying the _ProcessorOneInTwoOutBinding_ class; this is because we have specified a custom interface to have 2 output channels (one for tweets with features, and one for all other tweets)

-Positive
+> aside positive
-: Custom binding interfaces can be defined in order for your SCS app to have additional input or output channels.
+> Custom binding interfaces can be defined in order for your SCS app to have additional input or output channels.
 They also allow for custom naming of channels.

 ###